-"Group Residential Facility" shall mean any community residential facility, licensed and/or approved and regulated by the State of Ohio, which provides rehabilitative or habilitative services.
+"Group Residential Facility" shall mean any community residential facility which provides rehabilitative or habilitative services.
+Rehabilitative services include, but are not limited to distribution of medications, drug and alcohol counseling (group or individualized), mental health treatment or psychiatric services.
 There are two classes of Group Residential Facilities:

-Class I: Any state, federal, or locally approved dwelling or place used as a foster home for children or adults (not including nursing homes) or as a home for the care or rehabilitation of dependent or predelinquent children, the physically handicapped or disabled, or those with development disabilities or mental illnesses.
+Class I: Any state, federal, or locally approved dwelling or place used as a foster home for children or adults (not including nursing homes) or as a home for the care or rehabilitation of dependent or pre-delinquent children, the physically handicapped or disabled, or those with development disabilities or mental illnesses.
 A Class I Type A group residential facility contains six (6) or more residents, exclusive of staff.
 A Class I Type B group residential facility contains five (5) or less residents, exclusive of staff.